fkia87/oc_installer/README.md

 It should also work on recent versions of **Fedora** and it's derivatives but not tested.

+Clone project with this command:

+`git clone --recurse-submodules <github-url>`

-Just run `ocinstaller.sh` and follow the instructions.
+Then run `ocinstaller.sh` and follow the instructions.